Münster Hauptbahnhof: 1945–2012

 Old station hall, demolished in 2015.
 Photo taken in 2005.

 On 2 April 1945, Allied troops marched into Münster.
 In late April, the lines to the west were reopened.
 In the summer of 1945 reconstruction began of tracks and signal boxes.
 After the repair of damaged bridges in the area of Schleuse Münster, trains could also run to Osnabrück again.
 Because in the platform area the platforms, stairs and pedestrian tunnels were unusable, they had to be hastily repaired before the commencement of passenger operations.

 In 1949, a connection was built to the city's port railway which allowed the passenger trains of the Westfälische Landes-Eisenbahn (Westphalian State Railway) to approach the station from Lippstadt.
 For this, the Westfälische Landes-Eisenbahn built a fifth platform on the east side of station, which was used only by its own trains.
 This platform has been closed since the abandonment of passenger service on the line to Lippstadt in the winter timetable of 1975.

 At the beginning of the 1950s, the station was rebuilt in several phases.
 The station hall was completed in 1958 and work at the station was completed 1960.
 The plans for the work at the station and adjacent areas were prepared by the Munster-born chief architect of Deutsche Bundesbahn, Theodor Dierksmeier.

 From 8 June 1960 in Münster was connected to the Trans Europ Express network.
 The TEA Parsifal express ran from Hamburg to Paris and stopped in Münster.

 In September 1968, the whole line between the Ruhr and Hamburg was electrified; the line between Münster and the Ruhr had already been electrified for two years.
 The line was electrified to Emden in 1981.

 Starting on 23 July 2012 the private railway company Hamburg-Köln-Express provides up to three intercity train pairs daily along the route Hamburg - Münster - Cologne.
 The French rail company SNCF is also thinking about a new TGV lines, including a route from Strasbourg to Frankfurt, Cologne and Münster to Hamburg.
 A realization of these plans could take place in 2011.
 As of 2014, no further plans have been announced on this TGV route.

 Since 2013

 From 2013 until 2017, the buildings of the Hauptbahnhof in Münster have been completely rebuilt.
 The re-opening was on 24 June 2017.

 Rail services

-The station is served by the following services:
+In the 2026 timetable, the following services stopped at the station: